Loathe (band): Formation and Prepare Consume Proceed EP (2011–2016)

-On 1 May 2015, the band released their debut single "In Death" with an accompany video, followed by a video for a second single "Rest; In Violence" on 13 July 2015.

-In 2015, they performed at Deadbolt Festival on 8 August, and in Autumn that same year they released their first EP titled Prepare Consume Proceed independently.
+In 2015, Our Imbalance began writing music for a second EP, now incorporating influences from outside of metalcore, particularly Deftones and Meshuggah.
+In a 2020 interview with Metal Hammer, France stated the new music didn't "fit the vibe" of Our Imbalance.
+Subsequently, the members became disheartened by their name and image, deciding to rebrand.
+They took the name Loathe from Radcliffe's solo thrash metal project of the same name.
+The first of this new material was released on 1 May 2015, as the single "In Death".
+It was accompanied by a music video, followed by a second single and video for "Rest; In Violence" on 13 July 2015.
+That year, they performed at Deadbolt Festival on 8 August, and in Autumn that same year they released their first EP titled Prepare Consume Proceed independently.
 The band initially kept their names anonymous, using stage names (DRK, DRT, SNK, MWL and NIL) along with not revealing their origin.
-Kadeem France was the only one whose stage name was revealed (DRK) as he is the lead vocalist, and was identified by a prophetic mask of unknown significance, which was used as the album artwork for their EP. on 22 November, the band supported metal band Empires Fade during their show in Manchester.
+Kadeem France was the only one whose stage name was revealed (DRK) as he is the lead vocalist, and was identified by a prophetic mask of unknown significance, which was used as the album artwork for their EP.
+On 22 November, the band supported metal band Empires Fade during their show in Manchester.